DanPorter/Dans_Diffraction/Dans_Diffraction/README.md

 xtl.Scatter.hkl_transmission(hkl) # Calculate the theta, two-theta and intensity of the given HKL in transmission geometry, display the result

 # Diffracted intensities
-xtl.Scatter.intensity(hkl) # Calculate the squared structure factor for the given HKL xtl.Scatter.x_ray(hkl) # Calculate the squared structure factor for the given HKL, using x-ray scattering factors xtl.Scatter.x_ray_fast(hkl) # Calculate the squared structure factor for the given HKL, using atomic number as scattering length
+xtl.Scatter.structure_factor(hkl)  # Calculate the complex structure factor for the given HKL xtl.Scatter.intensity(hkl) # Calculate the squared structure factor for the given HKL xtl.Scatter.x_ray(hkl) # Calculate the squared structure factor for the given HKL, using x-ray scattering factors xtl.Scatter.x_ray_fast(hkl) # Calculate the squared structure factor for the given HKL, using atomic number as scattering length